Samstas/the-wild-oasis/README.md

 # The Wild Oasis

 Main project of the React Course.
-Built with React Query and Supabase
+Built with React Query and Supabase.